 Visualization is always far more interesting than pure configuration, so here comes the exciting part 🙂

-Now every CORTROL Monitor window “knows” it is a member of the video wall: this information appears in the application title bar.
+Now every CORTROL Client window “knows” it is a member of the video wall: this information appears in the application title bar.

-Once the preliminary setup is finished, there are three ways how to set the contents of the video wall from the CORTROL Monitor interface:
+Once the preliminary setup is finished, there are three ways how to set the contents of the video wall from the CORTROL Client interface:

 - from the resources list on the left, click the Advanced button next to the channel, map, layout or layout sequence name and choose the target video wall display: the item will pop up immediately on the first empty viewport (maps, channels) or replace the current contents of the target display (layouts and sequences),

-- similarly, use the Screen contents button in the upper right corner of any CORTROL Monitor window to share its current state with any video wall display (without having to save the layout),
+- similarly, use the Screen contents button in the upper right corner of any CORTROL Client (Monitor) window to share its current state with any video wall display (without having to save the layout),

 - finally, switch to the Video Wall tab to have full control over all video walls.